mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 ## User requirement

-Given a text message, a URL link, and an image, build a service that automates the composition of flyer design, including the image, text, and the QR code for the link in a PDF file with an A4 format divided in one, two, four or eight parts ready to print.
+Given a text message, a URL link, and an image, build a service that automates the composition of flyer design, including the image, text, and the QR code for the link in a PDF file with an A4 format divided into one, two, four or eight parts ready to print.

 ![formFlyer](/assets/images/formFlyer.jpg "codersite flyer"){:class="img-responsive"}